Administrivia Laconic Main

 Introduction by Hookup: No need to gossip about real life people.

-Jail Bait: A real life example would come close to breaking the rules of this wiki.
+Jail Bait and Jail Bait Wait: Real life examples would come close to breaking the rules of this wiki.

 Jewish American Princess: Stereotyping is bad.